s-nlp/kbqa/README.md

 Each subgraphs and its meta file will be stored individually.
 The meta files will be stored in `meta_sgements` while the subgraphs files will be stored in `subgraphs_segments`.
 You can match the subgraph to its meta file by the `id`.
 For instance, the subgraph file `graph_id_0.pkl` will corresponds to `meta_id_0.json`.

+### Pygraphviz

+Install graphviz version 2.43.0 (0) manually

+### Plots
+run the script plot_subgraph_dataset_issue48.py in experiments folder to create dataset in "subgraph_plots" directory.
+The script auto distributes correct and wrong candidate graphs for the corresponding graph types and names the directory according to graph type.
+- The argument `--json_graphs_directory` takes the directory path for subgraphs in json format.
+- The argument `--meta_files_directory"` takes the directory path for meta files for corresponding subgraphs.
+- The argument `--graph_type"` takes in a string as input, namely 'nx' or 'viz' for the networkx or graphviz format plots.

+### CNN
+run cnn_classifier.py in reranking to get the confusion matrix and accuracy results with plots for lr, loss and accuracy.
+- The argument `--batch_size` is for training batch size.
+- The argument `--train_epochs` is for number of training epochs.
+- The argument `--directory` is for directory path of the plots (with "correct" and "wrong" sub directories).
+- The argument `--test_samples` is for the number of samples to create the set.

 ### Wikidata utils
 Wikidata SPARQL endpoint and Engine can be configured in `config.py`